Frequently asked questions

 • Will my panels need to be cleaned?

 Like most products exposed to the elements, your panels should be checked every 12-24 months.
-RAA highly recommends that only trained professional undertake this type of work.
+We highly recommend that only trained professionals undertake this type of work.
 RAA Trade Assist can help you with solar panel cleaning.

 • Does the SA Government have the power to switch off my solar, under the Smarter Homes Regulations?